-These days, you’re likely well aware how the major players like Facebook and Google — among very few others — make tremendous amounts of money on the internet.
-The services of these web giants are free, but by using these web giants, average people like you and me offer up an enormous amount of data unwittingly.
+These days, you’re likely well aware how the major players like Facebook and Google — among very few others — make tremendous amounts of money on the world wide web.
+The services of these web giants are free.
+By using these web giants, average people like you and me in the real world offer up an enormous amount of data unwittingly.

 What is Web 3.0?

-This system helps preserve data privacy, creating opportunities for average users to find value, interact with data, and most importantly, make more money with the internet, redistributing many of the online wealth-generating opportunities which had consolidated in the hands of the very few.
+This system helps preserve data privacy.
+This creates opportunities for average users to find value, interact with data, and most importantly, make more money with the internet.
+This redistributes many of the online wealth-generating opportunities which had consolidated in the hands of the very few.

-And partially because of this, one in six or 16% of all Americans now make money online, and that number is only expected to increase in the coming years as web3 takes hold.
+And partially because of this, one in six or 16% of all Americans now make money online.
+That number is only expected to increase in the coming years as web3 takes hold.

-In this article, we’ll provide an introduction to these opportunities.
+In this article, we’ll provide an introduction to these opportunities for how to make money with Web 3.0.

 How to Make Money with Web 3.0